finos/symphony-bdk-java/docs/spring-boot/core-starter.md

-# BDK Core SpringBoot Starter
+# BDK Core Spring Boot Starter
 The Symphony BDK for Java provides a _Starter_ module that aims to ease bot developments within a [Spring Boot](https://spring.io/projects/spring-boot) application.